 But, there are still some rules of etiquette that SHOULD and could be implemented.

 I probably entertain more than any 10 women put together.
 And I am amazed each and every time that an invitation goes out, just how rude people can be.
 (Sorry, just have to call it like it is!)
 I do realize that many people don’t entertain in their homes, and may not realize the amount of work that goes into it.
 Perhaps THAT is the excuse.
-WHATEVER the excuse, I’d like to share 10 easy rules for being a guest in someone’s home, which just may get you invited back.
+WHATEVER the excuse, I’d like to share a few easy rules for being a guest in someone’s home, which just may get you invited back.

 Just take the time to RSVP for the love of God!
 It’s not that difficult!
 I absolutely can’t believe the people who never respond in any way.
 No yes, no no, no maybe!
 Come on people!
 If you don’t want to go, can’t stand the host, would rather pull lint out of your belly-button, or lice off of your significant other- JUST LET THE PERSON WHO ASKED YOU KNOW YOU WON’T BE THERE.
 No. A simple no. Nowadays, other than a wedding invitation, most of your invitations can be responded to via email, response to evite, or via text.
 JUST TAKE A FRICKIN’ MINUTE TO LET THE HOST OR HOSTESS KNOW YOUR INTENTIONS!